jschirrmacher/mqtt-prometheus-gateway/README.md

-# tasmota-prometheus-gateway
+# mqtt-prometheus-gateway

-A gateway listening on MQTT packets to obtain information from a tasmota sensor to measure an electric power meter and publish it as a prometheus metric.
+A gateway listening on MQTT packets to obtain information from sensors and publish it as a prometheus metric.

 ![Screenshot](./screenshot.png)